nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/meta.md

 The following check list is a quick reference for Game Masters to aid them in creating their Meta Endeavours\.

-- Determine the Scope of the Meta Endeavour \(Monumental, Legendary or Epic\): The Game Master and his players discuss what they want from a game, the length of the campaign \(roughly\) and appropriate characters\.
-Once all of this is agreed on the Game Master chooses the Scope that fits his campaign best\.
+- Determine the Scope of the Meta Endeavour \(Monumental, Legendary or Epic\): The Game Master and her players discuss what they want from a game, the length of the campaign \(roughly\) and appropriate characters\.
+Once all of this is agreed on the Game Master chooses the Scope that fits her campaign best\.
 Choosing the Scope of the Meta Endeavour determines approximately how long it will take, along with the difficulty and Achievement Point Requirements\.
 - Design Component Common Endeavours: Based on the Meta Endeavour's Scope, the Game Master sets about designing the Common Endeavours that will form the body of the Meta Endeavour\.
-The GM may also make notes about possible side adventures and random encounters that he would like to include in the Endeavour\.
+The GM may also make notes about possible side adventures and random encounters that she would like to include in the Endeavour\.
-- Divide the Meta Endeavour into Objectives and Assign Themes: Once the component Endeavours have been designed, the GM can now group them together based on common themes to form chapters within his Meta Endeavour\.
-Once all of the pieces have come together and the Game Master has a good idea of how he'd like things to go, the Meta Endeavour is ready to be played\.
+- Divide the Meta Endeavour into Objectives and Assign Themes: Once the component Endeavours have been designed, the GM can now group them together based on common themes to form chapters within her Meta Endeavour\.
+Once all of the pieces have come together and the Game Master has a good idea of how she'd like things to go, the Meta Endeavour is ready to be played\.

 ## Resolving Meta Endeavours